rafaelfolco/test-project/README.md

 # Test Project
 This project demonstrates a typical CI/CD design using AWS services.
+It includes a very basic Python application to be verified by CI/CD staging steps.
+These stages are described in more detail below.

 ## CI/CD Design
 Typical CI/CD Pipeline